imdan/node_weather/README.md

 ## usage

-After cloning repo, install globally using the command below, with local_dir_path being the directory you cloned it to.
+After cloning repo, install globally using the command below, with local_dir_path being the directory you cloned it to. (`./` if you're in the directory)

 ```
 npm install -g local_dir_path